the-turing-way/the-turing-way/book/website/foreword/community.md

 Reviewers are often drawn from the community, based on their experience in the chapter’s topic.
 Often, reviewers are also invited from beyond the community to ensure new members have the chance to collaborate based on their expertise.

-* **Co-authors**: Co-authors collaborate on writing, editing, revising, or adding/replacing relevant sections of a chapter in _The Turing Way_ book, while following the {ref}`ch-style`.
+* **Co-authors**: Co-authors collaborate on writing, editing, revising, or adding/replacing relevant sections of a chapter in _The Turing Way_ book while following the {ref}`ch-style`.
 * **Reviewer**: Reviewers critically review existing and new content of The Turing Way book, providing feedback, suggesting edits, and enhancing the accessibility, accuracy, and quality of the material.
-* **Editors**: Editors oversee the overall coverage, coherence, and consistency of a chapter or a guide, or even the structure of _The Turing Way_ book at a meta level and document the current status and areas for improvement in a GitHub issue.
+* **Editors**: Editors oversee the overall coverage, coherence, and consistency of a chapter or a guide, or even the structure of _The Turing Way_ book at a meta-level and document the current status and areas for improvement in a GitHub issue.
 They may not be the same people who address those issues, but they can be involved in coordinating contributions from authors and reviewers from the community.
 * **Mentors**: Mentors guide less experienced contributors, offering advice and support to help them clarify concepts, unpack their thoughts and ideas, and provide direction to ensure that new members can effectively participate in the development of _The Turing Way_ book.
 * **Advisory roles**: Individuals in advisory roles provide strategic guidance and expertise in the context of the book, community, or the overall project, helping to shape the direction and scope of _The Turing Way_.